Android-for-Python/Android-for-Python-Users/README.md

 ```
 ModuleNotFoundError: No module named 'some-import-name'
 ```
-Where 'some-import-name' is in 'some-pip-package-name', because 'some-pip-package-name' is missing from [buildozer.spec requirements](#requirements).
+Where 'some-import-name' is in 'some-pip-package-name', the error occurs because 'some-pip-package-name' is missing from [buildozer.spec requirements](#requirements).
 To get 'some-pip-package-name' look at the import statement in the Python code, it will typically be similar to `from some-pip-package-name import some-import-name`.
 Get the file name and line number of the import statement from the traceback.

 If you don't see an error message with the Python only messages, there is probably an error message from Android.
 If using Buildozer's 'deploy run logcat', comment the Python only filter:
 ```